cobalthq/cobalt-code-kata/2022-05-12-hackathon-4/README.md

 ## More?

-Even though there is a lot of programs out there able to run in more than one language it has proven to be extremely hard to make a multilanguage code to also be a quine.
+Even though there are a lot of programs out there able to run in more than one language it has proven to be extremely hard to make a multilanguage code to also be a quine.
 Special characters and string literals are constantly getting in the way.
 If you can add a forth language — please let us know.
 Our hopes are